Does a Mother have more rights than a Father in Jacksonville, Florida?

 - "The law always favors the mother over the father"

 - "I've always done everything as the mother; he wouldn't know how to do anything"

-This topic concerns whether Colorado is a Mother's Rights state or a Father's Rights state in custody actions.
-I'm gonna talk to you a little bit about the law when it concerns whether or not Colorado favors mothers over fathers or fathers over mothers.
-In fact, in Colorado, the law is gender neutral.
-That means that the court makes a decision about what's best for a child regardless of whether or not the parent who is requesting parenting time or primary care is a man or a woman.
-It is not something that a court is even allowed to consider whether one parent is female or male.
+In the State of Florida the law is gender neutral.
+This means that the court makes a decision about what's best for a child regardless of whether or not the parent who is requesting parenting time or primary care is a man or a woman.
+The court is not to consider whether one parent is female or male.

 A court has to carefully consider the child's best interest.
 The court is going to look at what kind of pattern of parenting time has taken place between the parties, how are the children or the child bonded with each parent.
 And this is another serious, thoughtful consideration that you should be making when you are involved in one of these cases, so that you can come up with a strategy that you know a judge is going to be looking at in deciding your child custody case.